 Julie Gundlach is an example of an individual who suffered from secondary asbestos exposure.
 Her father worked as a commercial electrician in St. Louis for 40 years, tracking asbestos fibers home with him on his clothes.
 What’s more, Julie’s father often did his laundry next to Julie’s play area as a child.

 Later, doctors found out that the mass in Julie’s abdomen was actually mesothelioma caused by asbestos exposure.
 Julie never worked around asbestos but was still at risk because of secondhand exposure.
-As of 2020, however, Julie has fought and survived her cancer for over a decade.
+As of 2024, however, Julie has fought and survived mesothelioma for over 18 years.

 Action Steps for Those at Risk of Inheriting Mesothelioma